pyclashbot/pymemuc/README.md

 A wrapper for [MEmu Command (MEMUC)][memuc_docs] in python.

-Allows for easy interaction with MEmu VMs, including management, configuration, direct control and ADB interaction.
+Allows for easy interaction with MEmu VMs, including VM image management, VM control, running VM commands and ADB interaction.

 ## Installation